thementat42/Manganese/docs/02_data_structures.md

 Manganese has 5 different built-in data structures.
 They are:

+> TODO: Once blueprints implemented, make these modules, each implemented as a blueprint wrapping something primitive
 <!-- TODO?
 Make each associated with a standard library module instead? -->

 - [strings](#-strings-)